 The Cost of Legacy Systems

-Companies using legacy systems will realise that the cost of maintaining an antiquated system is higher than the cost of purchasing a new system.
-Legacy systems usually cannot support new business requirements, resulting in the use of alternative methods to overcome the missing function.
-Alternative solutions such as manual processes and separate systems cause workflow disruption which results in decreased productivity.
+The cost of maintaining legacy systems is often higher than the cost of purchasing a new system.
+Legacy antiquated systems often can’t support new business requirements.
+This results in the use of workaround methods to overcome the missing functionality.
+It is common to see a myriad of manual processes, ad-hoc standalone software and solutions, and messy integrations that can cause workflow disruption and decreased productivity.

 What Are Legacy Systems?

-A legacy system is a solution (either software or hardware) that is already either outdated or obsolete and has been replaced with newer versions and is no longer supported.
+A legacy system is a solution (software or hardware) that is already either outdated or obsolete and has been replaced with newer versions and is no longer supported.
 If the principal company no longer supports the solution, companies will need to rely on external freelancers to maintain the solution.
-It will also be near impossible to add on new functions to meet new business requirements, as there are no further improvements or enhancement to the solution.
+It will also be near impossible to add on new functions to meet new business requirements, as there are no further improvements or enhancements to the solution.

 High Maintenance Cost

 Legacy systems are similar to outdated technology.
-One of the most significant issues of legacy systems is the cost required to maintain the system compared to upgrading it to a whole new system.
-An example of the cost involved would be the need to make modifications, and an external freelancer would be required to fulfil the requirement.
+One of the most significant issues of legacy systems is the cost required to maintain the system.
+Examples of the hidden costs involved would be the need to make modifications to suit new requirements, additional IT budget to engage external consultants to manage and maintain the outdated system, and missing opportunities due to the inability to adapt to changing business requirements.

-Decreased security is also a considerable concern in legacy systems because there are no longer security updates, and there is also no support from the vendor of the software.
+Decreased security is also a considerable concern in legacy systems because there may no longer be security updates or support from the vendor or software owner.
 Your data and information are at risk as you will not be able to safeguard the system adequately.
 If there are new security vulnerabilities, you will be at a disadvantage as you will not be able to determine if your system has sufficient security measures to thwart hackers.
+Most often, this is the biggest reason to upgrade your legacy software as a data breach or hacking incident can have a massive negative impact on your business.

 Possibility of Failures

-Legacy systems can also contribute to system failure and create downtime that can result in expensive recovery and restoration services, lost sales, damage to the brand and lost employee productivity.
+Legacy systems can also contribute to system failure and create downtime that can result in expensive recovery and restoration services, lost sales, damage to the brand & customer experience, and lost employee productivity.
+Outdated legacy systems are also difficult to maintain and update as they may be a patchwork of different technologies.
+The outdated legacy system contributes to a lack of performance and impedes business growth in the long run.

-If you are from Singapore or Indonesia and would like to find out if your business solution requires updating, please contact MicroChannel today and we’ll help you to stay competitive with the latest business solution.
+If you would like to find out if your business solution requires updating, contact MicroChannel today and we’ll help you to stay competitive with the latest business solution.

 SAP Business One is an affordable Enterprise Resource Planning (ERP) software designed for small to midsize businesses.
 As a business management solution, SAP B1 streamlines business processes, provides real-time information, and help boost overall business performance.
 The solution covers finance, sales, customer relationship, purchasing, procurement, inventory and manufacturing in one centralised system, enabling accurate and precise information retrieval that assist in reporting, forecasting and analysis.